alistair23/linux/Documentation/rust/general-information.rst

 bindings for the included subsystem.
 After building, see the ``*_generated.rs`` output files in the ``rust/bindings/`` directory.

+C ``inline`` functions will only be generated if the function name is specified in ``rust/bindgen_static_functions``.

-For parts of the C header that ``bindgen`` does not auto generate, e.g. C ``inline`` functions or non-trivial macros, it is acceptable to add a small wrapper function to ``rust/helpers/`` to make it available for the Rust side as well.
+For parts of the C header that ``bindgen`` does not auto generate, e.g. non-trivial macros, it is acceptable to add a small wrapper function to ``rust/helpers/`` to make it available for the Rust side as well.

 Abstractions
 ~~~~~~~~~~~~